Now You Don't

-On Saturday the 18th (a very long week after VW’s Back-to-School Dance) the Ladybugs ran down Oakapple to Clubroot Drive, then east across the Expressway overpass to Sendt Street, then south into enemy territory (unless you were headed to New Sherwood for an afternoon’s shopping) till they entered Auldforest Woods.
+On Saturday the 18th (a very long week after VW’s Back-to-School Dance) the Ladybugs ran down Oakapple to Paillis Road, then east across the Expressway overpass to Clubroot Drive and along it to Sendt Street, then south into enemy territory (unless you were headed to New Sherwood for an afternoon’s shopping) till they entered Auldforest Woods.
 The preserve had picnic groves, birdwatching spots, trails for hiking and biking, plus in winter a famous sledding hill called Dead Man’s Slope, under which Mukatapenaise the Potawatomi chief was said to be buried.
 There was also an unpaved 1.5 mile jogging path, on which the Downsborough Lady Whitecaps would host their first dual meet next Thursday—already whining that it wasn’t fair for them to run against the Ladybugs, since VW was a three-year school and DJH had only sevvies and eighters.
 Alex Dmitria generously offered to let them enlist freshmen from Willowhelm High, but no one there would revert to junior-high status for as long as a single hour.

 Even so, the L-Bugs didn’t hold a prodigious advantage.
 This year’s team keenly felt the absence of Rhonda and Lisa and Mumbles and Big Sue; only three of last season’s varsity seven remained.
 And though they were captained by Alex the Gazelle, with good reliable sprinters in Vicki, Sheila, and up-and-coming Susie Zane, their star power shone a lot less brightly.
 Or maybe not a lot less: Laurie’d prevailed upon Samantha Tiggs to give cross country a whirl, though Sammi still blushed from head to toe around Mr. Heathcote, and took her post-practice showers draped in a towel.